Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/install-resources.rst

 The resource pack is a required part of the Modtools Editor for it to function properly.

-Before installing to a world, you must download the resource pack from `GitHub <https://github.com/Legacy-Edition-Minigames/ModTools/releases/latest>`_
+Before installing to a world, you must download the resource pack

+If you are planning to build without a texture pack, get the `ModTools Pack <https://github.com/Legacy-Edition-Minigames/ModTools/releases/latest>`_

+If you are building with one of the :doc:`/modtools/uploading/resourcepacks`, get its pack from `LEM Resources <https://github.com/Legacy-Edition-Minigames/Minigame-Resources/releases/latest>`_

 .. important::
     Make sure you are on Minecraft ``1.20.4`` before proceeding.